BrianSeungwooShin/FirmwareForge/README.md

 ## Known Limitations

 - **Search reliability.** Web search runs through an unauthenticated DuckDuckGo backend, and I've seen occasional request timeouts during testing.
 A weak or unstable WiFi connection can also trigger this.
-There's no automatic retry yet — if it happens, simply re-run the script.
+There's no automatic retry yet — if a tool call fails mid-run, the script now raises a clear "agent returned an empty response" message instead of a cryptic JSON error, but the fix is still the same: re-run the script.
 - **JSON parsing isn't bulletproof.** Final output reliability depends on the LLM correctly following the JSON-only formatting instructions in the system prompt.
 I added `extractJsonBlock()` to clean up stray text the model sometimes adds anyway, but this is a mitigation, not a guarantee — malformed output can still fail validation in rare cases.
 - **One file per run.** A single `.ino` file is generated per request; multi-file projects (for example, a separate config header) aren't supported yet.
 - **Runtime is a bit slow.** A full run can take a few minutes.
 This isn't a bottleneck in the code itself — it's the agent making multiple live web searches and Wikipedia lookups to ground its answer in real specs before writing anything.